awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-ec2-auto-scaling-load-balancer.md

-# Tutorial: Set up a scaled and load\-balanced application<a name="as-register-lbs-with-asg"></a>
+# Tutorial: Set up a scaled and load\-balanced application<a name="tutorial-ec2-auto-scaling-load-balancer"></a>

 **Important**
-Before you explore this tutorial, we recommend that you first review the following introductory tutorial: [Getting started with Amazon EC2 Auto Scaling](GettingStartedTutorial.md)\.
+Before you explore this tutorial, we recommend that you first review the following introductory tutorial: [Get started with Amazon EC2 Auto Scaling](get-started-with-ec2-auto-scaling.md)\.

 Registering your Auto Scaling group with an Elastic Load Balancing load balancer helps you set up a load\-balanced application\.
 Elastic Load Balancing works with Amazon EC2 Auto Scaling to distribute incoming traffic across your healthy Amazon EC2 instances\.
 This increases the scalability and availability of your application\.
 You can enable Elastic Load Balancing within multiple Availability Zones to increase the fault tolerance of your applications\.